zehnlabs-com/ibkr-portfolio-rebalancer/docs/getting-started.md

 ## 🔄 IMPORTANT: Staying Updated

 From time to time, this tool will be updated.
-It is IMPORTANT that you update to the latest version at your earliest convenience.
+It is **IMPORTANT** that you update to the latest version at your earliest convenience.

-**📺 Get Notifications:**
+**📺 Get Release Notifications:**
 1. Go to `https://github.com/zehnlabs-com/ibkr-portfolio-rebalancer`
 2. Click **"Watch"** → **"Custom"** → **"Releases"**
 3. You'll receive email notifications for new releases